This bio is current as of 2023.

 While at Notre Dame, Connor Hayes worked as a research assistant for Prof. Sean McGraw in the Department of Political Science through the Kellogg Institute's International Scholars Program; his work with Prof. McGraw focused on Irish electoral politics.
-His senior thesis, Outing the Party: Irish Political Party Engagement in the 2015 Same-Sex Marriage Referendum, argued that the referendum's success was in large part due to support from the predominant political parties at the time of the vote, and was awarded the Guillermo O’Donnell Prize for best senior thesis in the field of comparative politics.
-His thesis work built on previous research regarding the trial of Oscar Wilde, supported by the Nanovic Institute for European Studies, and regarding the history of the Irish queer & trans rights movements, supported by Keough-Naughton Institute for Irish Studies.
+His senior thesis, Outing the Party: Irish Political Party Engagement in the 2015 Same-Sex Marriage Referendum, argued that the referendum's success was largely due to activist capture of and engagement with the predominant political parties in Ireland, and was awarded the Guillermo O’Donnell Prize for best senior thesis in the field of comparative politics.
+His thesis work built on previous research regarding Irish queer and trans history, supported by the Nanovic Institute for European Studies and Keough-Naughton Institute for Irish Studies.

-Since graduating, Hayes worked at a drop-in center for low-income individuals living with HIV through Jesuit Volunteer Corps NW, spent time on a congressional campaign in Western Pennsylvania, and is now in his third year at Stanford Law School.
+Since graduating, Connor worked at a drop-in center for low-income individuals living with HIV through Jesuit Volunteer Corps Northwest, was part of a congressional campaign in Western Pennsylvania, and received a law degree from Stanford Law School.
+He now works as a attorney at Lynch Carpenter LLP, litigating on behalf of consumers in lawsuits involving data breaches, data privacy, and other consumer rights issues.

 This profile was current as of 2016, when he was part of the on-campus Kellogg community.